pond/dnd/party_ripa/journals/campaign_7/act_2/part_16.md

 Thorin tries Common Sign Language to try and show that we're peaceful.
 We don't have arms raised.
 Penny is emerging from the tunnel, soaking wet.
 The person down here clicks; people above stop; then a bit of movement, one more; the person down below looks up, steps aside and holds up the shell.
 We realise it's actually a shield; another one comes down.
 Thorin and Francesc hold out bowls, with water.

 This new arrival is older, shorter, 4ft tall.
-If on Torril this would be a large halfling.
+If on Toril this would be a large halfling.
 They seem confident but very watchful and hold a bone of some large creature, carved with many runes.
 They look like, as far as we can ever guess - a druid.

 They look at us.
 Three of us dry, a - fighter? - soaking wet.
 They examine the bowl, pull back, go in close, prod it so a bit spills; then haltingly, as if this isn't something they often do, tries to vocalise something.
 But the sounds make no sense to us.
 Thorin takes a punt and tries Druidic - "We share this water with you".